Biennale College Cinema – Tenth Edition

 Other goals include:

-• To promote and support the production of 1 Italian audiovisual work longer than 60 minutes, whether it be feature-length film or transmedia project, at the conclusion of a one year long series of activities that both involve and promote all the professional figures in the filmmaking process.
+• To promote and support the production of 1 Italian audiovisual work longer than 60 minutes, following a year long series of activities.

-• To present the selected works at the 78th Venice International Film Festival of La Biennale di Venezia, and to distribute them online as well in streaming in the Festival’s Sala Web, thereby addressing one of the most sensitive issues in independent filmmaking today, visibility.
+• To present the selected works at the 79th Venice International Film Festival of La Biennale di Venezia, and to stream them online on the Festival’s Sala Web virtual theatre, addressing one of the most sensitive issues in independent filmmaking today, visibility.

-This initiative will include the selection and development of 8 micro-budget projects, the production of at least 1 Italian audiovisual work and its presentation during the Venice International Film Festival, with online distribution in streaming as well.
-The selection will be made by the Director of the Cinema Sector of the Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing.
-The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but on audience design as well, which means involving a specific, even niche, audience from the earliest phases in the development of the film, instead of waiting until it has been completed.
-The program will also focus attention on the organizational aspects and on cost control.
+This initiative consists of the selection and development of 8 micro-budget Italian projects and the production of at least 1 Italian audiovisual work and its presentation during the Venice International Film Festival.
+The selection will be made by the Artistic Director of the Cinema Sector of La Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing.
+The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but also on the audience design.
+This means addressing a specific, even niche, audience from the earliest phases of the development of the film.
+The program will also focus on production and budget control.

-La Biennale already achieves these goals by supporting productions in the Sectors of Dance, Music, and Theatre.
+La Biennale already achieves these goals by supporting productions in the Dance, Music and Theatre departments.

-Biennale College – Cinema is supported by Ministero per i beni e le attività culturali e per il turismo.
+Biennale College Cinema is supported by Ministero della Cultura.

-Biennale College –Cinema is held for the ninth consecutive year in academic collaboration with IFP in New York and the TorinoFilmLab.
+Biennale College Cinema is held for the tenth consecutive year in academic collaboration with the Gotham Film & Media Institute (previously known as IFP) in New York, and the TorinoFilmLab.

-National selection process to select up to 8 microbudget concepts/ideas presented by teams consisting of 1 director and 1 producer, both Italian, with no age limit and with the following characteristics:
+We will select up to 8 microbudget concepts/ideas presented by teams of Italian nationals consisting of a director and a producer, with no age limit and according to the following:

-- The application for participation must be submitted exclusively by a team.
+- The application must be submitted exclusively by a team of a producer and a director.
 There is no participation or registration fee.

 - It is mandatory that the team that applies, if selected, is the same team that participates in the workshop.

-• The directors, Italians and at their debut or second work, must present themselves in tandem with Italian producers who have already produced at least 3 audio-visual works (including short film, web docs, web series, music videos, advertisements, etc.) If the producer has already produced a feature-length fiction or documentary film distributed and/ or presented at Festivals, he is still eligible to participate in the Call.
+• The directors, at their debut or second audio-visual work, must present themselves in tandem with producers who have already produced at least 3 audio-visual works (including short film, web docs, web series, music videos, advertisements, etc.).
+If the producer has already produced a feature-length fiction or documentary film distributed and/ or presented at Festivals, he/she is still eligible to participate in the Call.

 • Teams that have previously submitted an application to the previous Biennale College–Cinema editions will not be able to re-apply with the same project.
-Teams who were selected for the workshops of the previous Biennale College –Cinema editions will not be accepted again.
+Participants who were selected for the workshops of the previous Biennale College – Cinema editions will not be accepted again.

 a.
 Synopsis (1 page, max 350 words or 1.800 characters)

 b.
 Treatment for a micro-budget project (5-10 pages, max 3.500 words or 18.000 characters) that fully describes the project.
-It can be a feature film, an animation, a documentary or a transmedia project – all genres eligible and a statement outling how the project will explore the micro-budget aesthetic –what particular challenges the film team is looking to explore in terms of form and content.
+It can be a feature film, an animation, a documentary– all genres eligible and a statement outling how the project will explore the micro-budget aesthetic –what particular challenges the film team is looking to explore in terms of form and content.
 (No more than one page).
 To be presented in the same file of the treatment.

 c.
 Director’s Vision: it can be represented by a mood board, a project-book (few pages of a storyboard, a colour script, a series of drawings or photographs) or by a video (max 3 minutes).
 It visually complements the written concept, and describes the project through images.